mfaisalkhatri/Manual_Testing/README.md

-# Manual Testing TestCases
+# Manual TestCases

-**This project contains sample set of test cases for manual testers to help them save time for writing manual test cases.
+*This project contains sample set of test cases for manual testers to help them save time for writing manual test cases.

 ## Sample Test Cases are added for the following: